Chen Li exhibition Feb 2018 - prints

 THE WOODBLOCK PRINTS OF CHEN LI: REFLECTIONS IN A BLUE LAKE

 From Yunnan to Fitzrovia: Rare Woodblock Prints from China's Frontier Yunnan Province

 Chen Li lives and works in Kunming, the capital of China’s spectacular Yunnan Province.
 Born into an artistic family in 1971, he grew up surrounded by the avant-garde artists of the post-Cultural Revolution, equally inspired by the works of Bruegel and de Kooning as of Guan Xiu and Zhao Wu-ji.

-Chen Li’s woodblock prints are a song of line and colour.
+Vibrant and dynamic, Chen Li’s woodblock prints are a song of line and colour.
 Steeped in Eastern philosophy and simultaneously traditional, contemporary, and whimsical, the woodblocks are a vivid testament to his unique vision and abundant originality.

 Chen Li defines his practice as a constant transformation, as a living art that while rooted in tradition embodies the evolution of woodcut printing and painting though constant innovation.

 The freedom of Chen Li’s thoughts is echoed in the freedom of his strokes and the originality of his compositions.
 His flying strokes render wind, clouds, the universe – transporting the viewer into the experience.

 After a turbulent youth and a near-fatal accident, Chen Li goes deep inside himself to find peace, harmony and balance.
 It is this that gives his works such power.
 “I paint what I feel in my heart...
 For this I have to face my past, and to have the courage to see past successes and failures.”